tundish/blathnaid/blathnaid/tale/chapters.rst

 The injuries they sustained from their equipment as they ran were later to be the subject of an inquiry.

-Jack was careful to shake them off before he stopped for breath, and then took an obscure route to get back to the hiding place under the Tavern.
+Jack was careful to shake them off before he stopped for breath, and then took an obscure route to get back to his hiding place under the Tavern.

 Options
 -------